Mönchengladbach: Municipal subdivisions

+The boroughs and their associated districts were:

+Climate

 Economy

 Mönchengladbach's industrial ascent was mainly influenced by the development of the textile industry from the mid-19th to the mid-20th century.
 In addition, a textile-oriented machine industry also developed.

 After the Second World War, a major structural change began, reducing the importance of the textile industry and attracting new economic sectors.
 At present, only 7 percent of employees work in the once dominant textile and clothing industry (for example: Van Laack and gardeur).

 As part of the successful diversification of the business location, local government and representatives founded the Mönchengladbach Business Development Corporation (WFMG) in 1997.
 WFMG and the University of Applied Sciences Niederrhein have developed a five-pillar model for the future orientation of the business location.
 Thereafter textile and fashion, mechanical engineering and electrical engineering, logistics, the creative industry and the health sector are the leading sectors for the economic future of the city of Mönchengladbach.
 As part of an active cluster policy, the WFMG has partly initiated its own networks for these industries.

 The most important employer in Mönchengladbach is the Santander Consumer Bank, which has its headquarters at Aachener Straße in Mönchengladbach's city center.

 The economic structure includes: tool and spinning machines (Dörries Scharmann, Monforts, Trützschler, Schlafhorst), automatic conveyor systems, signal and system technology (Scheidt & Bachmann), transformers (SMS Meer), cables (Nexans Germany formerly Kabelwerk Rheydt), printed matter and foodstuffs.

 Chocolatier Heinemann is known beyond the city limits for his cakes, pralines and baked goods, which he offers in cafés on site as well as in Düsseldorf and Munich.
 Furthermore, beer breweries are represented in Mönchengladbach.
 The Oettinger brewery produces at the site of the former Hannen brewery.
 The Hensen brewery has been producing a lower Rhine-type Altbier since 2015 at the former spring of the river Gladbach in the Waldhausen district.

-Especially in the 1970s and 1980s nightlife was attractive to young party people from Düsseldorf.
+Especially in the 1970s and 1980s, nightlife was attractive to young party people from Düsseldorf.
 In the meantime, tourism in particular is playing a certain role.
 Mönchengladbach has about 40 hotels (for example: Hotel Burgund) and inns as well as a youth hostel in the district Hardter Wald.
 In total there are about 2000 beds.
 The number of overnight stays is over 200,000 annually.

 Mönchengladbach Airport is dominated by general aviation.
 There are currently no scheduled services to and from Mönchengladbach.
 Additionally, there are few business-charter passenger flights.
-In June 2015 Hugo Junkers Hangar was opened as an aviation and event facility.
+In June 2015, Hugo Junkers Hangar was opened as an aviation and event facility.
 Airplane enthusiasts can book sightseeing flights with Junkers Ju 52 from the 1940s.
 The next major international airport Düsseldorf Airport is only 20 kilometres (12 mi) away to the east.

 Politics

 Mayor

-The current Mayor of Mönchengladbach is Felix Heinrichs of the Social Democratic Party (SPD) since 2020.
+The current mayor of Mönchengladbach is Felix Heinrichs of the Social Democratic Party (SPD) since 2020.
 The most recent mayoral election was held on 13 September 2020, with a runoff held on 27 September, and the results were as follows: